Import EXCEL

 Instructions for use

-The Import EXCEL tool supports importing Microsoft Excel files (*.xlsx) as attribute tables.
-It also supports setting spatial fields for longitude, latitude, and elevation values to import them as spatial data, improving data entry efficiency.
+The Import EXCEL tool supports importing Microsoft Excel (*.xlsx) files as attribute tables, and also supports setting spatial fields corresponding to longitude, latitude, and elevation values to import spatial data, improving data entry efficiency.

 Parameter description